imnuvi/CheatBook/biology/Definitions.md

 ## Biological terms

+genotype - the genetic makeup of the organism's genome phenotpe - the observable differences in the organism

 Cell Markers - These are molecules or substances that can be used to uniquely identify different types of cells.
                 They can be unique set of proteins or carbohydrates attached to the cell or they can be intracellular.